 WHAT IS TRADITIONAL NORWEGIAN FOOD?

-Norwegian cuisine is largely a reflection of its environment.
-It’s home to one of the world’s longest coastlines so it’s only natural for fish to play a significant role in Norwegian culture and cuisine.
-For centuries, dried cod was its biggest export.
+Traditional Norwegian cuisine is largely a reflection of its environment.
+Norway is home to one of the world’s longest coastlines so it’s only natural for fish to play a significant role in Norwegian cuisine and culture.
+For centuries, dried cod was the biggest Norwegian export.
 Today, it’s fresh salmon and Atlantic cod.

 Interestingly, Norway’s most famous cheese – brunost – isn’t a cheese at all.
 It’s brown in color and often enjoyed with Norway’s most beloved snack – Norwegian waffles shaped like hearts.

-A list of 25 dishes can be a mouthful so this Norwegian food guide has been organized by category to make it easier to digest.
+A list of 25 Norwegian dishes can be a mouthful.
+To make it easier to digest, this Norwegian food guide has been organized by category.
 Click on a link to jump to any section of the guide.

-Brunost is one of the most recognizable Norwegian foods.
+There’s no better way to start this Norwegian food guide than with brunost, one of the most recognizable dishes in Norwegian cuisine.
 It’s the Norwegian name for mysost – a family of Scandinavian brown cheeses that’s become well-known for its unique color and fudge-like texture.
-The name brunost literally means “brown cheese” although technically, it isn’t a cheese at all.
+The name brunost literally means “brown cheese” in Norwegian although technically, it isn’t a cheese at all.

-Brunost is made from whey which is a by-product of the cheese-making process.
-To make brunost, a mixture of milk, cream, and whey is boiled for several hours until the water evaporates and the milk sugars turn into caramel.
+Norwegian brunost is made from whey which is a by-product of the cheese-making process.
+To make it, a mixture of milk, cream, and whey is boiled for several hours until the water evaporates and the milk sugars turn into caramel.
 This is what gives brunost its characteristic brown color and sweetness.
-The longer the whey mixture is boiled, the browner the brunost becomes.
+The longer the whey mixture is boiled, the browner this Norwegian “cheese” becomes.
 This caramelized sugar is then allowed to cool before being packaged and sold in blocks.

 Brunost can be made with cow’s milk, goat’s milk, or a combination of the two.
-It’s sweet and caramel-like but versions made with goat’s milk have a sharper and tangier flavor.
-Brunost is typically eaten with bread, crackers, or Norwegian waffles, and can also be used as an ingredient in savory Norwegian dishes like finnbiff.
+It’s sweet and caramel-like but versions made with goat milk have a sharper and tangier flavor.
+Cut with a cheese slicer, Norwegian brunost is typically eaten with bread, crackers, or Norwegian waffles, and it can also be used as an ingredient in savory Norwegian dishes like finnbiff.

-There are a many types of brunost in Norway, most of which are produced by the dairy co-operative Tine.
+There are many types of Norwegian brunost, most of which are produced by the dairy co-operative Tine.
 By far, the most popular brand is Gudbrandsdalsost.
-It’s made with cow’s and goat’s milk and is often touted as the “original brunost”.
-Fløtemysost, a version made without goat’s milk, is also popular among people who prefer a milder flavor.
+It’s made with goat’s and cow’s milk and is often touted as the “original brunost”.
+Fløtemysost, a version made without goat milk, is also popular among Norwegians who prefer a milder flavor.

 Both versions were invented by a Norwegian milkmaid from Gudbrandsdalen named Anne Hov (more on that below).